iParth08/LearnGit/README.md

 git log
 ```
 Every commit has a **hash** code and displays commit messages and author and date.
+That hash code refers to the particular commit and it can be used to reset the **HEAD** pointer of commits queue.

 ```sh
 # go one commit behind